 In the summer of 1996, the Central Steam Plant’s future became nearly as interesting as its history.
-It began when WWP formed Steam Plant Square, LLC—and assembled a bold visionary team that included Wells and Company, a Spokane design-build firm that specialized in historic renovations.
-By virtue of creative architectural design and carefully selected demolition, the old plant has now been transformed from a dirty, drab industrial behemoth into a cathedral-bright architectural showcase—no longer mothballed, but alive with people and commerce.
+It began when WWP formed Steam Plant Square, LLC—and assembled a bold visionary team that included a Spokane design-build firm specializing in historic renovations.
+By virtue of creative architectural design and carefully selected demolition, the old plant has now been transformed from a dirty, drab industrial behemoth into a cathedral-bright architectural showcase—no longer mothballed but alive with people and commerce.

 Though the structure had been vacant for ten years, tax credits, an innovative partnership, and the city’s historic preservation department helped get the development off the ground.
-Rather than gut the building, the development team chose to use its unique infrastructure in the renovation, saving as much of the original machinery as possible.
+Rather than gut the building, the development team used its unique infrastructure in the renovation, saving as much of the original machinery as possible.
 The four massive steam boilers have been converted into restaurant seating and a waterfall/ wishing well.
 The 1,200-ton coal bunker has become high-tech office space suspended from the ceiling.
 One of the stacks is a visitor attraction, while the other stack houses a conference room in one of the office spaces.
-Visitors to Steam Plant Square are stepping into a living part of Washington Water Power’s and Spokane’s past.

 The Central Steam Plant building has always been a prominent and readily identifiable Spokane landmark.
 Its most outstanding features - the characteristic smokestacks and high arched windows – have graced the Spokane skyline since 1916.
 These proud beacons will remain on the cityscape, preserved in all their historical grandeur.
 But it’s what’s inside, beneath the stacks, that really counts.